MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 * * *

-# PART VI - The peer client
+# PART IX - The peer client

 * * *